-Actually there is a negative vision of justice that may be attributed to an ethno-political perception of the Burundian system, particularly in criminal matters.
+There is a prevailing negative vision of justice that may be attributed to an ethno-political perception of the Burundian system, particularly in criminal matters.
 The magistrates and the police are thus first of all perceived according to their ethnic group and seen as biased in favour of it.
-They are perceived by opinion as working more for the benefits of the executive and the political parties than working for the goals of justice.
+They are perceived by public opinion as working more for the benefits of the executive and the political parties than working for the goals of justice.

 Moreover, the formal system is severely jeopardised by perceptions of impunity and the lack of enforcement of judiciary decisions.
 In general, the formal judicial apparatus did not manage to deal efficiently with the crisis of 1993 and its effects.
 “One hears of people saying that the prosecution of the murders and assassinations related to the crisis concern only ‘small fish’ and the ‘big fish’ get away.
 Public outcry is specifically directed against cases such as the assassination of President Melchior Ndadaye, or crimes against humanity or genocide that are not dealt with even if their final settlement would have gone a long way towards restoring the rule of law.”

-The impunity in Burundi is a result of the wrong ruling of the country during the last 50 years.
+The impunity in Burundi is a result of the wrong ruling of the country during the last 58 years.
 Impunity has been denounced by all parties but in different manners according to ethnic sensibilities.
-In as much as the Hutu community condemns the repression that took place in 1965, 1972, 1988 and 1993, the Tutsi community also denounced the amnesty given by Buyoya following the events of Ntega and Maragara in 1988 as well as those who committed acts of genocide with the support of FRODEBU in 1993.
-Also ‘mob justice’ takes encouragement from the impunity for offences and crimes, and is a negation of the justice system.
+In as much as the Hutu community condemns the repression that took place in 1965, 1972, 1988 and 1993, the Tutsi community also denounced the amnesty given by Buyoya following the events of Ntega and Marangara in 1988 as well as those who committed acts of genocide with the support of FRODEBU in 1993.
+Also ‘mob justice’ takes encouragement from the impunity for offences and crimes and is a negation of the justice system.
 However, it is obvious that some judges are guilty of corruption and other abuses of office.
 The reconstruction and reconciliation of the communities require that all accused persons should be arrested and brought to trial.